 Implementation

-Easily set up your lifecycle hook's external webhook in NLX's Dialog Studio
+Easily set up your lifecycle hook's external webhook in your NLX workspace

 Last updated

-Easily set up your lifecycle hook's external webhook in NLX's Dialog Studio
+Easily set up your lifecycle hook's external webhook in your NLX workspace

 Last updated